Kurento/kurento/source/user/installation.rst

 Amazon Web Services
 ===================

-The Kurento project provides an *AWS CloudFormation* template file.
+The Kurento project provides an *AWS CloudFormation* template file for `Amazon Web Services`_ (AWS).
 It can be used to create an EC2 instance that comes with everything needed and totally pre-configured to run KMS, including a `Coturn`_ server.

 Note that this template is specifically tailored to be deployed on the default *Amazon Virtual Private Cloud* (`Amazon VPC <https://aws.amazon.com/documentation/vpc/>`__) network. **You need an Amazon VPC to deploy this template**.